alisa-lin/StarterHacks/README.md

 ### A few quirks

-Because this was created for a hackathon, not all desired features were successfully implemented.
+* Because this was created for a hackathon, not all desired features were successfully implemented.
 The "save" button on the second window only prompts the user for a title for the graphic.
 It does not do anything with this information.
 We did not have the time to create a database to store this and another panel to display previously saved graphics.

+* If you close either window after pressing save and without closing the popup window, it will generate an error as the application closes.
+There are likely other scenarios as well in which closing the application will generate an error.

 ## Credits
 ### Created using